kelvin-bz/nest-lazy-loading-modules/README.md

 Imagine you have a NestJS worker responsible for processing various types of jobs:

-- EmailJob: Sends promotional emails to customers.
+- **EmailJob**: Sends promotional emails to customers.
-- DataProcessingJob: Analyzes large datasets for insights.
+- **DataProcessingJob**: Analyzes large datasets for insights.
-- NotificationJob: Pushes notifications to users.
+- **NotificationJob**: Pushes notifications to users.

 Since each job type has its own dependencies and may not be executed frequently, eager loading all modules at startup could lead to unnecessary resource consumption.
-Instead, we can use lazy loading to load the required modules only when needed.
+Instead, we can use **lazy loading** to load the required modules only when needed.

 ## Implementation